rsoumail/Race-Game/README.md

 - Firefox as web browser

 ## Usage
-- On the project's root run the following command : mvn package
+- On the project's root open marace10.3.html file with firefox

 ## Resources

 - Javascript
 - TreeJS